Introduction - Ensuring Privacy

 Depending on your personal circumstances we may need to share personal data with selected third parties.
 In some cases, those third parties may require access to some or all of your personal data that we hold and may include:

-Bon Secours may also be receiving services from third party providers for example, referral services.
+Bon Secours Health System may also be receiving services from third party providers for example, referral services or couriers.
 To assist in this process, we may need to share your personal information with those providers.
 We are careful to share only information that is necessary for this purpose.
 Anyone who receives this information is also bound by confidentiality and data protection legislation.
 In certain situations, we may have to disclose your personal information in accordance with legal requirements, or in an emergency to prevent injury to other persons.

-If any of your personal data is required by a third party, as described above, we will take steps to ensure that your personal data is handled safely, securely, and in accordance with your rights, obligations, and the third party’s obligations under Data Protection legislation.
+If any of your personal data is required by a third party, as described above, Bon Secours Health System will take steps to ensure that your personal data is handled safely, securely, and in accordance with your rights and the third party’s obligations under Data Protection legislation.

 If any personal data is transferred outside of the EEA, we will take steps to ensure that your personal data is treated just as safely and securely as it would be within the EEA and under the GDPR, as explained in Part 9 of this Statement.

-Bon Secours has appointed a Data Protection Officer (DPO) to oversee Bon Secours compliance with its data protection obligations.
+Bon Secours Health System has appointed a Data Protection Officer (DPO) to oversee compliance with its data protection obligations.

-If you have questions regarding Bon Secours data protection practices or wish to make a complaint or provide a complement, please do not hesitate to contact us as follows:
+If you have questions regarding Bon Secours Health System data protection practices or wish to make a complaint or provide a complement, please do not hesitate to contact us as follows:

 Email: [email protected] or write to the